 - SPIN: Funding Opportunities Database

-- SMART: Automated alert system that matches investigators with grant and contract announcement based on their user profile
+- SMARTS: Automated alert system that matches investigators with grant and contract announcement based on their user profile

 This website allows organizations to electronically find and apply for competitive grant opportunities from all Federal grant-making agencies.
 Grants.gov is THE single access point for over 1000 grant programs offered by the 26 Federal grant-making agencies.